 Sadly, many people were never taught how to save money.
 As a result, they end up wasting their time—and money—before they begin saving.

 One of the most simple saving tips is to save money as soon as possible and as much as possible.
 But, that doesn’t necessarily mean you should start saving right away.

 In a best-case scenario, your down payment fund is kept separate from your daily expenses.
 That means you need to avoid the temptation to dip into your savings account when you find yourself tight on cash.

 The conventional advice is to pay down any outstanding debts such as student loans or credit card debt and accrue a decently sized emergency fund, typically a few months’ expenses, before you start saving in earnest.

 Not only will this put you in a better financial position and shelter you from financial hiccups, but it will also protect your savings from yourself.
-Also, consider the impacts of poor credit history on mortgage rates, and consider improving your score along with your saving plan.
+Also, , and consider improving your score along with your saving plan.